 Containers are fully functional and portable computing environments surrounding the application.
 Compared to virtual machines, containers have minimal overhead and try to keep the single responsibility principle.
 Each container runs isolated processes by including the needed dependencies and libraries inside the container image.
 There are various containerization platforms available, but let’s talk about the most famous ones among DevOps engineers.

 Docker is a set of the platform as a service products that uses operating-system-level virtualization to provide containerization.
 It’s designed to automate the software creation process, deployment of the ready code, and management of the application running in containers within a single machine.
 This DevOps solution is open-source and is compatible with major cloud providers allowing you to deploy your containers to a managed environment just like you would use them locally.
+Learn more about this tool from our article on how Docker works.

 Available as a daemon for Linux and Windows, Containerd is a DevOps platform used to manage the complete lifecycle of the container.
 It handles everything from container image transfer to storage ending with container execution and supervision, including storage and network.